-Ensuring you keep your CoinJar as secure as possible is extremely important, and there are many security measures you should take to do so.
+It's essential that you keep your CoinJar as secure as you can.
+Below, we've listed some key security measures you should take to keep your account safe.

 Always check the CoinJar website URL and SSL